FREE EXPEDITED SHIPPING

 Credit: Medical News Today

-The best way to balance the flavor of your baked goods is to use plain, old iodized table salt.
-Some bakers, however, may prefer to use kosher salt or sea salt, depending on the recipe.
+The best way to balance the flavor of your baked goods is to use plain iodized table salt.
+Some bakers may prefer to use kosher salt or sea salt, depending on the recipe.
+If your recipe doesn't say which salt to use, assume that it's table salt.

 3) Baking Soda